sanjana-meduri/Flix/README.md

     - using UIRefreshControl

+- create segue (used show segue to create movie detail screen)

+- navigation segue method to pass information between two view controllers (remember that what you want to pass between them has to go in the header file)

 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.